-An operating segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses (including revenues and expenses relating to transactions with other components of the Company).
+The Company has one reportable segment.
+The information of segment revenue, profit or loss and assets are in line with the parent company only financial statements.
 Operating results of the operating segment are regularly reviewed by the Company's chief operating decision maker to make decisions about resources to be allocated to the segment and to assess its performance.
-Each operating segment consists of standalone financial information.